Are you facing a project that requires some material removal? You might be wondering: should you reach for a sander or a grinder?

 - Recommended Tool: Sander

-- Recommended Product: Orbital Sander with medium to coarse grit gold sanding disc
+- Product: Orbital sander with gold hook & loop sanding discs, medium to coarse grit

-- Why: For smoothing out rough wood and removing old paint or stain from decks, an orbital sander is gentle yet effective, ensuring an even and smooth finish that's ready for resealing.
+- Why: An orbital sander is gentle yet effective, ensuring an even, smooth finish ready for resealing.

 3. Sharpening Tools